hbakardzhiev/javaTask/README.md

 # Java Assignment
 Assignment description:
   - extract numbers from input file.
-  - provide a reference to them.
+  - provide a reference to them. (the currently chosen reference is a row and column index)

 # Input
 The input I have decided to be a txt file.
 The following is the content of the input.txt saved on the server: